 Does Medicare cover CPT H0020?

 CPT H0020 is a payment code for Alcohol and drug services, methadone administration, and service.
-This code can be covered by Medicare if it’s medically necessary and administered by a licensed professional.
+Medicare can cover this code if it’s medically necessary and administered by a licensed professional.

 What are the requirements to be eligible for treatment under Medicare?